delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 A binary tree has a degree of most 2.
 No vertex has a degree higher than 2.
 The two subtrees are called the left subtree and the right subtree.

 The left hand side tree is smaller, the right hand side tree is larger.
+This is a really cool feature of binary trees.
+If we want to find the number 34 and we have 2 subtrees where one root (left hand side subtree) is 12 and one root is 24 (right hand subtree) we know that the data must be in the right hand side subtree so we can cut off the entirety of the left hand side.

+We can actually do this to every single subtree until we find a leaf that contains the data we're looking for.

 ![img](binary_tree.png)